 In March 2018, the Company's Board of Directors adopted and the Company's stockholders approved the Homology Medicines, Inc. 2018 Employee Stock Purchase Plan (the "ESPP").
 The ESPP allows employees to buy Company stock through after-tax payroll deductions at a discount from market value.
-The number of shares of common stock initially available for issuance under the ESPP is 353,980 shares of common stock plus an annual increase on the first day of each calendar year beginning on January 1, 2019 and ending on and including January 1, 2028 equal to the lesser of (i) 1% of the Company's outstanding shares of common stock on the final day of the immediately preceding calendar year and (ii) such smaller number of shares of common stock as determined by the Company's Board of Directors, provided that not more than 4,778,738 shares of common stock may be issued under the ESPP.
-As of March 31, 2018, there were no purchase rights outstanding under the ESPP.
+The number of shares of common stock initially available for issuance under the ESPP was 353,980 shares of common stock plus an annual increase on the first day of each calendar year beginning on January 1, 2019 and ending on and including January 1, 2028 equal to the lesser of (i) 1% of the Company's outstanding shares of common stock on the final day of the immediately preceding calendar year and (ii) such smaller number of shares of common stock as determined by the Company's Board of Directors, provided that not more than 4,778,738 shares of common stock may be issued under the ESPP.
+As of June 30, 2018, there were no purchase rights outstanding under the ESPP.

-Total stock-based compensation expense recorded as research and development and general and administrative expenses, respectively, for employees, directors and non-employees for the three months ended March 31, 2018 and 2017 is as follows:
+Total stock-based compensation expense for employees, directors and non-employees for the three and six months ended June 30, 2018 and 2017 is as follows: